 I guide from the side.

 And that was it, back to the game.
 No particular reaction from Alex, who, I think it’s fair to say, did not look enthusiastic.
-Then again, he didn’t look unenthusiastic, necessarily.
+Then again, he didn’t look unenthusiastic, necessarily, either.

-Two thoughts popped into my head at the exact same moment, then started ping-ponging back and forth, vying for dominance.
+Two thoughts popped into my head at the exact same moment, then ping-ponged back and forth, vying for dominance.
 (Maybe spinach will fix that.)

 My first thought: Common Core doesn’t seem to have put much of a dent in constructivism.
 Not that it was supposed to, really, but CC did have instructivist elements.
 Plus a friend of mine, who teaches in the city, tells me kids there are now being taught phonics, so I was thinking there’d been some progress.